Why Traditional Security Solutions Aren’t Stopping Ransomware

 By using SPF, DKIM, and DMARC together, email recipients can gain greater confidence that incoming messages are genuine, and senders can better protect their reputation and prevent email-based fraud.

-Malicious URL Protection
+Malicious Malware URL Scanner Protection

-Spam & Virus Protection
+Virus and Spam Protection

 Quarantine